IDMNYU/DM3193-DWA-FA14/dm3193_syllabus.md

 ## Syllabus

-The assignments in this web studio are arranged sequentially to enable the production of a website of professional-quality design and production.
-The studio, for those seriously interested in web design, stresses interactivity, usability, quality and appropriateness of look and feel.
-Students are expected to develop content and complete a professional-quality website.
+In this course, students focus on client and server side programming, as well as the web design and development process.
+Students are also introduced to databases for the web.
+Examples of dynamic web applications include content management systems, registration systems, and social media solutions.

 ### PROGRAM GOALS